sierracs/theia-sierra/theia-sierra-ubuntu/README.md

 ### start.sh

-This is a helper script that creates a new container, copies necessary ids over to the container, then starts it.
+This is a helper script that creates a new container then starts it.

-It takes 4 command line arguments:
+It takes 2 command line arguments:

 ```
 ./start port_number user_name